nutellayan/cwWorld/use-cases/use-case-2.md

-# USE CASE: 2 Generate Country Population in a continent organized by Population
+# USE CASE: 2 Generate Country Population in a continent organized by Population.

 ## CHARACTERISTIC INFORMATION